Meadowvale, Mississauga: Meadowvale Village

-There are some traces of the former village including Old Derry Road Bridge over Credit River, Commercial Hotel (c.
-1850s now private residence), Millworker Houses (private residences), Meadowvale Village Hall (old school house c.
+The village remains and is well preserved, including the Old Derry Road Bridge over Credit River, Commercial Hotel (c.
+1850s, and now a private residence), Millworker Houses, Meadowvale Village Hall (old school house c.
 1871) and Exous Apostolic Church (former United Church) on Second Line West.
+Also, as the village is partially situated in the floodplain of the Credit (which is unusually wide in the vicinity), where development is prohibited, there is a sizeable swathe of preserved rural land immediately to the west, extending to south of Highway 401.

 Meadowvale

-The current community of Meadowvale was created as the old village waned.
-The multi-lane, controlled access MacDonald-Cartier Freeway, also known as Kings Highway 401, was opened south of Meadowvale Village in 1959.
+The modern community of Meadowvale was created to the west, beyond the floodplain.
+The multi-lane, controlled access MacDonald-Cartier Freeway (Highway 401), was opened south of Meadowvale Village in 1959.
 In 1968, Meadowvale was incorporated into the new Town of Mississauga.
 In the 1970s, farmland west of the original Meadowvale Village was developed into a series of subdivisions that make up much of present-day Meadowvale.
-This area has continued to expand ever since, and now fills most of the northwest corner of Mississauga.
+This area continued to expand, and now fills most of the northwest corner of Mississauga.

-Meadowvale Village remains and is located adjacent to the largest business park area in Mississauga, with the second largest being located in between Meadowvale Village and Meadowvale along the Highway 401 corridor, where numerous major corporations have recently located their offices, factories and research and development facilities, including:
+Meadowvale is home to the largest business park area in Mississauga along the Highway 401 corridor, where numerous major corporations have located their offices, factories and research and development facilities, including: